Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-07-tensions.md

 "Most were."

-*"...and then good old NASA, and - forgive me folks, but I still think of it as an AMERICAN institution, the "National" in "National Aeronoautics and Space Administration" stands for US after all...
-They may have kept the acronym, but don't try and sell me this bull about how it's the NATO Aeronautics and Space Agency nowadays, NASA landed men on the moon back in '69 and I don't care if it was a Canadian scientists who invented the warp drive or whatever they're calling it, but it was an* ****American*** *who flew* Pandora, *am I right?"*
+*"...and then good old NASA, and - forgive me folks, but I still think of it as an* **American** *institution, the "National" in "National Aeronoautics and Space Administration" stands for US after all...
+They may have kept the acronym, but don't try and sell me this bull about how it's the NATO Aeronautics and Space Agency nowadays, NASA landed men on the moon back in '69 and I don't care if it was a Canadian scientists who invented the warp drive or whatever they're calling it, but it was an* **American** *who flew* Pandora, *am I right?"*

 "Asshole."